Hitchhiking in Argentina is smelly, exhausting, wet, sweaty, cold, hot, windy, dry, uncomfortably awkward and highly rewarding.

 Argentina Hitchhiking Safety Measures

-There is always an element of uncertainty with hitchhiking, which makes it initially attractive for the adventurous, but unfortunately dangerous.
+There is always an element of uncertainty with hitchhiking, which makes it initially attractive for the adventurous, but unfortunately makes it slightly dangerous (or very dangerous, according to your mother.)

 Overall Argentina is a safe country in which to hitchhike, but bring a friend.